 The silent majority

 Your clients can tell you a lot about your business without realizing it, but they can tell you even more if you ask them.
 One of the most common reasons people don’t give feedback is because you haven’t given them an opportunity.
-Whether you email surveys, encourage people to post on Facebook or ask them how it while they’re at the till, you’ll be surprised how willing people are to share feedback.
+Whether you email surveys, encourage people to post on Facebook or ask them while they’re paying for their appointment, you’ll be surprised how willing people are to share feedback.

 Speaking of feedback, we want to know what you think of Talking Shop!
 Tell us in the comments what you want to read about, what we got right and what we missed!